Updated April 11, 2021, 2021, 3:45 p.m.

 The Lipsey Clinic has reopened limited hours by appointment only, and is following strict COVID-related operating procedures.
 Learn more about the Lipsey Clinic and find the operating procedures here >>

-–Curbside pick-up is also available to those who do not wish to enter the building!
+–Curbside pick-up is available to the general public.
 For more information on curbside pick-up and items available, please contact the Petique: 716-875-7360, ext.
 237. You may pay for your items by credit card over the phone, or have exact cash with you when you arrive at 300 Harlem Rd., West Seneca to pick up your items!
 When you arrive, just call the number above and we will bring your items out to you.
 We promise, we’ll be wearing face masks, and we ask that you wear yours as well!

 We are currently unable to accept new volunteers.
 All youth volunteer attendance is postponed.
 There will be no new Paws for Love volunteer evaluations or orientations at this time.
 If you are a current volunteer, please check with your team’s coordinator for further instructions…and thank you for everything you’re doing to stay informed while you’re continuing to help our animals.